 Disclaimer: In case of strikes or unexpected disruption to the academic semester Loyola University will work with the host university abroad to provide additional support or other academic arrangements to enable students to complete their coursework in agreement with the rules and regulations of the host university and the laws of the host country.
 Loyola University Maryland will not makes any changes to its course, grade, or credit transfer policies following such circumstances.

-Loyola University Maryland relies on the professional student office at AUAS (HVA).
-The Inbound Office at AUAS holds an exchange student orientation at the beginning of each semester.
-AUAS requires medical insurance for all exchange students; if a student’s home insurance is not be valid abroad, the student may speak with the director of the program at Loyola University Maryland about options of study abroad insurance.
+Loyola University Maryland relies on the professional student office at VU Amsterdam.
+The International Office at Vrije university holds an arrival and introductory program at the beginning of each semester.
+Vrije requires medical insurance for all semester students; if a student’s home insurance is not be valid abroad, the student may speak with the director of the program at Loyola University Maryland about options of study abroad insurance.

 Students are eligible for consideration for all forms of federal, state, institutional and private sources of aid, except the Federal Work-Study Program.
 Students studying abroad for a semester will forfeit the value of a Federal Work-Study assignment.